zeroasiccorp/umi/README.md

 |EDAC[1:0]| Operation |
 |:-------:|-----------|
 | 0b00    | No error detection or correction.
-Assumes a reliable channel
 | 0b01    | Detect errors and respond with an error code on failure
 | 0b10    | Detect errors and retry transaction on failure
-| 0b11    | Forward error correction
+| 0b11    | Require forward error correction

 ### 3.3.6 Quality of Service (QOS[1:0])

-The QOS transaction indicates the quality of service required by the transaction, enabling a UMI compatible hardware implementation to prioritize urgent transactions over over non-critical bulk traffic.
+The QOS transaction dictates the quality of service required by the transaction, enabling a UMI compatible hardware implementation to prioritize urgent transactions over over non-critical bulk traffic.
 The highest priority level is reserved for the underlying hardware implementation.

 |QOS[1:0] | Priority    |
 |:-------:|-------------|